Thomas David Jones

-Background and education
+Early life and education

 Jones was born January 22, 1955, in Baltimore, Maryland.
 He graduated from Kenwood High School, Essex, Maryland, in 1973; received a Bachelor of Science degree in Basic Sciences from the United States Air Force Academy in 1977, and a Doctorate in Planetary Science from the University of Arizona in 1988.
 Jones is a Distinguished Eagle Scout.

-Experience
+Career

-A Distinguished Graduate of the USAF Academy, Jones served on active duty as an Air Force officer for 6 years.
+A distinguished graduate of the USAF Academy, Jones served on active duty as an Air Force officer for six years.
 After pilot training in Oklahoma, he flew strategic bombers at Carswell Air Force Base, Texas.
 As pilot and aircraft commander of a B-52 D Stratofortress, he led a combat crew of six, accumulating over 2,000 hours of jet experience before resigning as a captain in 1983.

 From 1983 to 1988, Jones worked toward a Ph.D. at the University of Arizona in Tucson.
 His research interests included the remote sensing of asteroids, meteorite spectroscopy, and applications of space resources.
 From 1989 to 1990, he was a program management engineer in Washington, D.C., at the CIA's Office of Development and Engineering.
 In 1990 he joined Science Applications International Corporation in Washington, D.C. as a senior scientist.
 Jones performed advanced program planning for NASA's Solar System Exploration Division, investigating future robotic missions to Mars, asteroids, and the outer Solar System.